-- 102. The Dicamba Decision also imposes two application buffers-one tied to the ESA and another to FIFRA. - 103.
-Cotton and soybean growers planting in the nearly 300 counties nationwide potentially inhabited by Listed Species are subject to 310-foot downwind application buffers, and a 57-foot omnidirectional buffer, each ostensibly designed to achieve ESA compliance.
-Growers must also abide by a 240-foot, universally controlling, downwind FIFRA application buffer. - 104.
-While some of these buffers might appear to afford some degree of flexibility, they are, as a practical matter, very difficult to manage. - 105.
+- 108. The Dicamba Decision also imposes a suite of three Spray Buffers on Growers. - 109.
+Growers nationwide must abide by a 240-foot, universally controlling, downwind application buffer.52 Many cotton and soybean growers are also subject to a 310-foot downwind application buffer, and a 57-foot omnidirectional buffer, depending on local conditions, including the potential presence of threatened or endangered species.53 - 110.
+While some of these buffers might appear to afford some degree of flexibility, they are, as a practical matter, very difficult to manage. - 111.
 Because wind direction changes daily, so too can these buffers.
-Therefore, in reality, these "downwind" buffers can transform into significant omnidirectional growing restrictions. - 106.
+Therefore, in reality, these "downwind" buffers can transform into significant omnidirectional growing restrictions. - 112.
 The on-the-ground effect of these "buffers" will lead to significant acreage of farmland being taken out of production for fear of violating the buffer rules.
-In practice, these buffers chop huge swaths of farmable land off the edges of Growers' fields. - 107.
-By way of example, assume the average soybean Grower-who farms a 54-acre field-happens to live in one of the several hundred ESA-restricted counties.
-Under the Application Restrictions, that Grower loses almost a third of her farmable land to the ESA
+In practice, these buffers chop huge swaths of farmable land off the edges of Growers' fields. - 113.
+By way of example, assume the average soybean Grower-who farms a 54-acre field-happens to live somewhere subject to all three Spray Buffers.
+Under the Application Restrictions, that Grower loses almost a third of her farmable land to the Spray

-&lt;sup>51 Dicamba Memorandum at 18.
+51 Dicamba Memorandum at 18.

-&lt;sup>52 Dicamba Memorandum at 24.
+53 Dicamba Memorandum at 24.

-Buffer.
-In other words, that Grower, and thousands like her, must either leave 15 acres fallow every year, or sacrifice almost a third of her soybean harvest.
+Buffers.54 In other words, that Grower, and thousands like her, must either leave 15 acres fallow every year, or sacrifice almost a third of her soybean harvest.

-- 108. Like the Application Restrictions, the ESA and FIFRA Buffers are also inconsistent with past practice.
-Indeed, the ESA Buffers are almost three times larger than the 2018 Decision's buffers.
-For the average soybean farmer, these 310-foot buffers can conservatively push over 650,000 square feet out of production. - 109.
-The FIFRA Buffers, for their part, are more than twice the size of their 2018 Registration precursors.
-These 240-foot buffers can conservatively require the average soybean grower to set aside over 520,000 square feet of cropland. - 110.
+- 114. Like the Application Restrictions, the Spray Buffers are significantly more restrictive than before.
+Indeed, the 310-foot Spray Buffer is almost three times larger than the 2018 Registration's counterpart buffer.55 For the average soybean farmer, these 310-foot buffers can conservatively56 push over 650,000 square feet out of production. - 115.
+The universally applicable 240-foot Spray Buffer, for its part, is more than twice the size of its 2018 Registration precursor.57 These 240-foot buffers can conservatively require the average soybean grower to set aside over 520,000 square feet of cropland.58 - 116.
 These new buffers require Growers to leave cropland empty, driving down farm profitability, and financially harming Growers.
-In short, these buffers often functionally "require growers to remove land from production."
+In short, these buffers often functionally "require growers to remove land from production."59